-Many people are still under the impression that framing requires trekking back and forth to the mall or custom frame shop, stressing out over an overwhelming number of choices, and paying inflated prices.
+Many people are still under the impression that framing photos and artwork requires trekking back and forth to the mall or custom frame shop, stressing out over an overwhelming number of choices and paying inflated prices.

 The only limitation we run up against is size, since shipping a finished frame above certain dimensions gets quite tricky and expensive (see our guide to framing oversize prints and photos).

-For posters, prints and photos already in your possession, after you provide the dimensions of your item and customize the frame online, we can build and ship to you within a few days with instructions for inserting the artwork on your own when it arrives (a quick 5-15 minute DIY project).
+For posters, photos and art prints already in your possession, after you provide the dimensions of your item and customize the frame online, we can build and ship the frame directly to you within a few days with instructions for inserting the artwork on your own (a quick 5-15 minute DIY project).

 We’ve designed our framing interface to be dynamic and show the exact price of each option once you provide the dimensions of your artwork.

-In general, prices range from under $50 to frame a 5” x 7” print to around $200 for a 24” x 36” poster with 2” of matting.
+In general, prices range from $59 to frame a 5” x 7” print to around $230 for a 24” x 36” poster with 2” of matting.

 Given the custom nature of the product and the premium materials we use, our frames will be more expensive than most off the shelf, ready-made frames you may see elsewhere online or in a craft store.

 A well-made custom frame should be made exclusively from archival, acid-free materials in order to look great, last for decades and protect your artwork from fading and other damage.
-Watch out for cheap frames that may literally fall apart at the joints or cause artwork to turn yellow over time.
+Watch out for cheap frames that may literally fall apart at the joints and cause artwork to turn yellow over time.

 A good rule of thumb is that the frame should complement the artwork, but much of that is subjective.

 But if you have any questions, need advice on how to frame something or are looking for an option that you don't see on the site, we are a click away and standing by to help.

 Adding a mat to your frame is a nice way to protect and enhance your artwork.
 It will provide some separation between the artwork and the glaze, while also creating the border of space that draws the eye into the picture.

 For the glaze, we use acrylic (instead of traditional glass which can shatter) due to its light weight, strength and level of clarity.
 Below is an overview of glaze choices, which you can also learn about in our guide to choosing acrylic or glass for your custom frame.

 An optically pure, framers grade acrylic.
 A fine choice for most photos, posters and prints provided you avoid hanging in direct sunlight.

-Blocks 100% of Ultraviolet (UV) rays, preventing fading of paper-based artwork.
+Blocks 99% of Ultraviolet (UV) rays, preventing fading of paper-based artwork.
 A good choice if you plan to display the frame in a brightly lit room, or need the artwork to last more than a decade without any noticeable fading.

 If any questions or issues come up after your frame arrives, please let us know as soon as possible.
 If the frame is not what you ordered or comes with any defects in craftsmanship, we will replace it immediately.

 Our goal is your satisfaction and pride over the final artwork displayed on the wall, and nothing makes us happier than seeing people hit this target and then share with the world.

 Let's make your walls look amazing!